Roots and Radishes

 Instructions

-4. Fill and roll enchiladas.* Line the bottom of your baking dish(es) with a thin, even layer of sauce.
+6. Fill and roll enchiladas.
+Line the bottom of your baking dish(es) with a thin, even layer of sauce.
 Place ¼ cup of the chicken filling in the center of a tortilla.
 Roll up the tortilla and set it in the baking dish, parallel to the short side (if pan is rectangular).
 Repeat for as many remaining tortillas as you can fit in the baking dish, then continue into other baking dish if using.
-Top the enchiladas with all remaining sauce and remaining cheese.

-5. Bake.
-Bake the enchiladas at 350 degrees for 25 minutes or until cheese is bubbling.
-Remove from the oven and allow to cool slightly, then serve with fresh cilantro and jalapeños if you like spicy food.
+8. Bake.
+Bake at 350 degrees for 25 minutes or until cheese is bubbling.
+Remove from the oven and allow to cool slightly, then serve with fresh cilantro.

 Notes